NYUDataBootcamp/Book/pandas-input.md

 wbdf = wb.download(indicator=var, country=iso, start=year, end=year)
 ```

-If we look at the dataframe `wbdf`, we see that it has a double index, `country` and `year`.
+If we look at the DataFrame `wbdf`, we see that it has a double index, `country` and `year`.
 By design, all of the data is for 2013, so we kill off that index with the `reset_index` method and plot what's left as a horizontal bar chart:

 ```python
 wbdf = wbdf.reset_index(level='year', drop=True)